 Henry “Tex” Hall (Born 1878): A cowboy from Texas, Hall worked as a manager at several Graham-McKay casinos, including the Cal-Neva Lodge, of which he came to own a piece.

-Elmer “Bones” M. Remmer (Born 1897): Jokingly called “Bones” due to his ample size, Remmer grew up in the Bay Area of Northern California.
+Elmer “Bones” F. Remmer (Born 1898): Jokingly called “Bones” due to his ample size, Remmer grew up in the Bay Area of Northern California.
 He was mean and feared.
 Seemingly more entrepreneurial than Sullivan and Hall, Remmer would go on to co-own the Cal-Neva Lodge, run several casinos and clubs on San Francisco Bay’s east and west sides and become embroiled with both Jewish-American, Italian-American and other mobsters.

 The Reno Mob’s dominion began to ebb when crises arose during the 1930s — financial ruin for Wingfield and prison terms for McKay, Graham and Hall.